noriakis/software/docs/biotextgraph/04-custom-usage.md

 #> columns
 #>   Converted input genes: 1682
 #> Filter based on GeneSummary
-#> Filtered 65 words (frequency and/or tfidf)
+#> Filtered 77 words (frequency and/or tfidf)
+#> Scale for size is already present.
+#> Adding another scale for size, which will replace the
+#> existing scale.
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette PuRd is 9
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlOrBr is 9
 #> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the